Twickenham (UK Parliament constituency): History

 Since 1945, the boundaries of the seat have been similar to those of the abolished Municipal Borough of Twickenham.

 From 1931 until 1983, Twickenham was a safe seat of the Conservative Party and from 1983 until 1997 a marginal seat for that party.

 Liberal Democrat Vince Cable gained the seat during the 1997 landslide Conservative defeat and held it until 2015.
 The seat was one of very few in Britain that gave the Liberal Democrats a majority of votes in the 2005 and 2010 elections, being their sixth best performance nationally in 2010.
 Cable was Secretary of State for Business from 2010 to 2015, but unexpectedly lost his seat to the Conservative candidate Tania Mathias in the 2015 general election during the nationwide collapse in the Liberal Democrat vote.

 Cable regained the seat in the 2017 snap election by a 14.8% majority and an absolute majority at 52.8% of the vote; this was the highest vote percentage for the Liberal Democrats in any constituency nationally.

 The seat has in the 21st century had notably high turnouts.
 At the 2015 general election, it had the highest turnout in England and the fourth highest in the UK.
 In 2017, turnout was 79.7%, the highest for any seat in the UK, ahead of Oxford West and Abingdon gained by the same party.
 The seat of Twickenham has also been won by the same party as the neighbouring seat of Kingston and Surbiton in all seven elections they have been in (6 Lib Dem, 1 Conservative).

+In December 2023, the Labour Party included the seat in its published list of 211 non-battleground seats, suggesting they did not see it as winnable.

 Boundaries

+Historic

 1918–1945: The Urban Districts of Heston and Isleworth, and Twickenham.